soham2008xyz/sohambanerjee.me/_drafts/2020-06-26-clean-code-laravel.md

 tags: featured development laravel tutorials
 image: /assets/article_images/2020-06-26-clean-code-laravel/henri-l-CHt4BMi0-Is-unsplash.jpg
 image2: /assets/article_images/2020-06-26-clean-code-laravel/henri-l-CHt4BMi0-Is-unsplash-min.jpg
-excerpt:
-  In this post, I'll list tactics you can use to write cleaner code in Laravel.
-As you use them repeatedly, you'll develop a sense for what's good code and what's bad code.
-I'll also sprinkle some general Laravel code advice in between these tactics.
 ---
 I recently came across [this Twitter thread](http://samuelstancl.me/t/clean-code), where [@samuelstancl](https://twitter.com/samuelstancl) listed tips for writing cleaner code in Laravel, as well as some general Laravel coding advice.
 These are a great starting point to develop a sense for what's good code and what's bad code - so I collated them below (with code samples), in no particular order.